dnbenso/biobench/README.md

 * bcftools - 1.15

-Additionally you will need to be able to download about 8GB of data from the internet, and you will need about 20GB file system space.
+Additionally you will need to be able to download about 8GB of data from the internet, and you will need about 20GB of file system space.

 ## What does it do?